daniel72121/CoronaVirus/README.md

 DNA to amino acid
 In an organism, the DNA sequence for a gene is translated into an amino acid sequence for a protein.
 This translation is done by taking groups of three DNA letters (this is called a codon) and then looking up in a table the amino acid that codon represents.
 Because there are four DNA letters and each codon contains three letters, there are 64 possible codons.
 Amino acids are represented by a three-letter abbreviation.
 Here are the first few rows of the translation table:
+(View Raw for this part to display properly)

 Codon     Amino acid Abbreviation     Amino acid full name AAA	      Lys	                        Lysine